 However, how can we even know what a “jot” or a “tittle” is without having studied the original Hebrew text?

 It is my sincere prayer that you will ask God if He desires you to learn biblical Hebrew.

 Why would bible believing Christians want to learn biblical Hebrew?
 With Dr. Jonathan Lipnick.

 Are you ready to learn Hebrew for Christians?
 I have some fantastic resources for you, from serious to fun and from light to intense.

 The Holy Language Institute

 This is where I am learning Hebrew.
 Izzy Avraham, founder and teacher of The Holy Language Institute makes Hebrew for Christians fun.
 He is humorous and incredibly knowledgeable.
-I highly recommend this resources (I am not an affiliate, just a happy student).
+I highly recommend this resource (I am not an affiliate).

 Logos, while best known for Biblical studies and commentaries plus fantastic Bible studies and resources has a wonderful free learning resource that is a terrific resource to learn the basics of Hebrew for Christians.
 For deeper study, the Logos software has mutliple resources for Christians to learn Hebrew.

 Are you ready to learn Hebrew for Christians?
 I have some fantastic resources for you, from serious to fun and from light to intense.

 Interested in learning more about our Hebrew roots of Christianity?
 Check out this post on Jewish Feasts and Festivals.